Updated on: 09.06.2025

 - Microdeletion on chromosome 4 leads to fusion of FIP1L1 & PDGFR alfa genes.
 This results in generation of constitutively active tyrosine kinase.
 FIP1L1-PDGFRA fusion tyrosine kinase is seen in 50% of HES.
 Discussed below.

-- age-related loss of the Y chromosome should not be considered as evidence of clonality
+- Age-related loss of the Y chromosome should not be considered as evidence of clonality

 - NGS panel for myeloid mutations: